wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 important to make sure we have projects that our employees actually want to work on.
 This is something that I butt heads with our Business Developer early on.
-He was not coming from a developer background and at the start did not know what projects good and which were shit, from an engineering perspective.
+He was not coming from a developer background and at the start did not know what projects were good and which were shit, from an engineering perspective.
 Consultancies are a feeding ground for other companies to poach from.
 We try to retain our employees by paying well and by keeping them on interesting and challenging projects.